Mintnoii/Tachikoma/packages/notion-kit/README.md

 # Notion-Kit

-Notion Kit is a TypeScript library that simplifies interactions with the Notion API.
+Notion-Kit is a TypeScript library that simplifies interactions with the Notion API.
 It provides a convenient way to query databases, retrieve pages, and handle various types of Notion blocks.

 ### Installation